Jared Goff: Personal life

-Goff's father, Jerry Goff, is a former Major League Baseball player.
-In 2016, Goff appeared as a guest on the Outdoor Channel's Gridiron Outdoors, which is hosted by former Cal football quarterback Mike Pawlawski.

 Goff has an enzyme deficiency that does not allow his body to break down proteins.
-Among the difficulties it creates is an inability to process red meat.
+Among other difficulties, it creates an inability to process red meat.

 In the summer of 2019, Goff launched his own line of clothing called "JG16".
-In March 2020, he donated $250,000 to the Los Angeles Regional Food Bank during the coronavirus pandemic.
+In March 2020, Goff donated $250,000 to the Los Angeles Regional Food Bank during the coronavirus pandemic.
+Partnering with his clothing line "JG16" and Merit, Goff founded the Detroit Foundation, which donates profits to funding university scholarships.

-On February 2, 2022, Goff appeared on the Tiny Meat Gang Podcast, where host Cody Ko lied to Goff about being investors together in Friday Beers.